Samuelk-Chase/CS3450-Software-Engineering/Design/low-level-sections/backend-lowlevel.md

      - Implement database indexing to optimize query performance.
      - Utilize caching mechanisms (e.g., Redis) for frequently accessed data, such as user game state and card inventory.
      - Optimize database queries and use connection pooling to handle high traffic efficiently.
+     - Put more Game logic on front end to reduce the number of server requests

 2. **AI-Generated Story & Image Processing**
    - **Bottleneck:** AI language model and AI image generation API calls may introduce latency, impacting real-time gameplay.